-1. Start a service with privileges of any user.
-It can be done in system settings of the

-2. Take notice that the user is to have the permission "Log on as a service".
+- 1. Start a service with privileges of any user.
+It can be done in system settings of the service.
+In this case the service inherits privileges of the stated user (including the privileges within the local network).
+But then interactivity of the service will be disabled. - 2.
+Take notice that the user is to have the permission "Log on as a service".
 Input correct parameters of the user on the tab Logon Parameters in RoboTask Service Manager.
 In this case all started tasks by default inherit privileges of the user.
 The inheritance can be turned off in Task Editor if necessary.
 See the parameter "Log on Task as User" on the tab "Advanced".